City Guide for: Oberá, Misiones, Argentina

 Day Trips

-Approximately 1 hour 30 minutes by car from Oberá Step back in time at the UNESCO World Heritage Site of San Ignacio Miní, one of the best-preserved Jesuit missions in Argentina.
-Explore the impressive ruins of this 17th-century settlement, imagining the lives of the Guaraní people and the Jesuit priests who lived and worked here.
-The site is particularly evocative at sunset.
+Step back in time at the UNESCO World Heritage-listed Ruinas de San Ignacio Miní, one of the best-preserved Jesuit missions in South America.
+Explore the impressive ruins of this 17th-century settlement, imagining life as it was for the Guaraní people and the Jesuit missionaries who lived here.
+The site is particularly enchanting at sunset when the sandstone glows with a warm, golden light.

 Travel Time